There’s nothing more exciting to me than a rebranding project.

 At The End Of The Day…

 Whatever the reason – or reasons – for rebranding your organization, my advice to you is to partner with a marketing agency that’s passionate about the process and understands its complexity.
 And, most importantly, one that understands the emotional whirlwind involved.
-Here at Davidson Belluso we’re pretty good at that, actually we are pretty great.
-Ok, I may be a bit bias on the subject, but I did warn you about that from the very beginning, didn’t I?
+Here at Davidson Belluso we’re pretty good at that, actually, we are pretty great.
+Ok, I may be a bit biased on the subject, but I did warn you about that from the very beginning, didn’t I?